kd8lvt/oddrealmmodpatcher/README.md

 # OddRealmModPatcher

-OddRealmModPatcher (or ORMP) is a game-data patcher for the game [https://oddrealmgame.com](Odd Realm), allowing users to easily create their own gde_data.txt documents to load custom items and furniture into the game.
+OddRealmModPatcher (or ORMP) is a game-data patcher for the game [Odd Realm](https://oddrealmgame.com), allowing users to easily create their own gde_data.txt documents to load custom items and furniture into the game.

 This is NOT a mod _loader_ - the game loads mods on it's own, as long as you're on version 11 (as of Feb.
 10th, 2022 that's the beta branch)